ilonachan/mscript/README.md

 - Comments start with `#`.
 A space after that is not required, but the characters `#!<` cause side effects.
 Block comments are also possible: `#< ... >#`.
 - Docstrings can be statically specified for any variable/function, their syntax is `##` or `##< ... >##` respectively.
 - Scripts are executed from top to bottom whenever they are used in any way.
 There are two ways to "use" a script: by running it directly, or by importing it as a library.
 Code only to be run in the former case can be placed in a `run {...}` block, code for the latter case belongs in an `export {...}` block.
 - Scripts have their own isolated scope when executed, from which values do not automatically leak.
-A script can however explicitly `export` a variable: these will be collected and can be imported on demand.
+A script can however explicitly `export` a variable: these will be collected and can be imported on demand (`export`s in an `export`/`run` block will just be passed outside, but the latter will only have any effect if `#!strict import` is not set, i.e. in the user shell).
 When run in the shell itself, this demand need not be specified; in script files this kind of uncontrolled namespace pollution can be disabled using `#!strict import`

 ## Progress